See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 The design uses a combination of tunnels, lowered and ground-level motorways, as well as overpasses and underpasses to provide the best access to these travel gateways.
 The design also preserves important cultural and heritage sites, opens up suburbs to new recreational spaces and minimises the extent of property acquisition as much as possible.

 The tunnel boring machines used to excavate the tunnels will bore deep underground at around 10 to 25 metres below the surface.
-To view the planned location and depth of tunnels in proximity to your property, visit the Tunnel tool.

 Safety has been at the forefront of the T2D Project design.
 The tunnels will have a range of features to make sure motorists are safe.